 Mixed Berry Filling

-- Mix the blackberries, blueberries, strawberries, raspberries, sugars, lemon juice, and corn starch in a medium-large bowl until well combined.
-Refrigerate until your crust is rolled out.
+- Mix the blackberries, blueberries, strawberries, raspberries, brown sugar, lemon juice, and corn starch in a medium-large bowl until well combined.

 Assembling the Galette